Related Posts: See the Toronto folder for more post and pix of my home town.

 Later that week while I was walking along the Danforth – about 3.5 kilometers from the Bloor/Yonge intersection.
 From this distance you really notice how much taller than the CIBC Building or the Bay Building the newest addition really is.

 Now the CIBC “Tower” is just a mid-sized high-rise that will soon – when One Bloor West is up – be even more overwhelmed.
-Perhaps its owners are already calculating the feasibility of a teardown and rebuild more keeping with the space that Toronto haters across the country will say we think of the centre of the universe.
+Perhaps its owners are already calculating the feasibility of a teardown and rebuild more keeping with the Bloor/Yonge intersection that Toronto haters across the country will say we think of as “the centre of the universe”.

 As I walked toward College Street I saw something I’d never seen before from Yonge Street – The Buddies In Bad Times building!
 Taking out an entire block’s worth of buildings along Yonge can do that to the view.

 To remind myself what had been there before I checked out the Google satellite view which helped a bit.
 What it shows is an entire nondescript block of vintage two-storey brick buildings.

 A block further down and more demolition – the buildings at the SW corner are gone.
 The billboard on the scaffolding says Canderel.
 Underneath I see the phrase “Project of the Year”.

 I turn to Google again to refresh my fading memory!
 While the satellite image predates the demolition, already on the doomed building is the tag “Condominium Residences”.

 Across the street from the College Park Suites is a parkette, created by closing the last twenty meters of McGill Street from Sheard Street to Yonge.
 The result is a bit of empty space and a few trees on a bricked terrace right off Yonge Street.
 Across the street is the Aura, currently the highest condo tower in Canada (but soon, I am sure, to be replaced by another Toronto tower holding the same distinction).